AndrewFelix0/Threat-Hunting/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+Searched the `DeviceNetworkEvents` table for any indication the tor browser was used to establish a connection using well known ports. `2025-03-10T00:48:32.7767024Z`, the user "labuser" on the device "andrew-sentinel" successfully established an outbound connection using `tor.exe`.
+The connection was made from the Tor Browser directory on the desktop to the remote IP address `103.196.37.111` over port `443` (HTTPS)

 **Query used to locate events:**